Stayton Law Group, P.A.

 We prepare and serve all lien and bond documents at fixed prices including: Notice to Owner, Claim of Lien, Contractor’s Final Payment Affidavit, Notice of Contest of Lien, Notice to Contractor, Notice of Non-Payment, Miller Act Notice, Request for Sworn Statement of Account, and partial and final releases of lien.
 We can assist you with your partial and final payment applications.

-We try construction disputes in mediation, arbitration, settlement, and trial.
+We handle construction disputes in mediation, arbitration, settlement, and court.
 These disputes include claims of lien, private payment bonds, public payment bonds under Section 255.05 (Florida Statutes), federal Miller Act bonds, negligent design, defective construction, undisbursed or wrongfully allocated construction proceeds, unjust enrichment, breach of warranty, breach of contract, and insurance coverage denials.

 In addition to construction litigation, I have represented a wide variety of clients in many types of disputes.
 These include payment disputes, leases and landlord-tenant disputes, contracts, purchase and sale agreements, labor issues, insurance coverage, licensing complaints, and professional negligence.
 I seek to avoid litigation whenever possible by exploring opportunities for early resolution through mediation or informal settlement.
 But once litigation or arbitration becomes necessary, I work hard to achieve the best outcome for my clients.